History of Los Angeles: Pobladores

 The Pobladores ("settlers") is the name given to the 22 adults and 22 children from Sonora who founded Los Angeles.
 Twenty were of African American or Native American descent.
 In December 1777, Viceroy Antonio María de Bucareli y Ursúa and Commandant General Teodoro de Croix gave approval for the founding of a civic municipality at Los Angeles and a new presidio, or garrison, at Santa Barbara.

 Croix put the California lieutenant governor Fernando Rivera y Moncada in charge of recruiting colonists for the new settlements.
 He was originally to recruit 55 soldiers, 22 settlers with families and a thousand head of livestock that would include horses for the military.
 After an exhaustive search that took him to Mazatlán, Rosario, and Durango, Rivera y Moncada recruited only 12 settlers and 45 soldiers.
-Like the settlers of most towns in New Spain, they had a mix of Indian and Spanish backgrounds.
+Like the settlers of most towns in New Spain, they had a mix of indigenous and Spanish backgrounds.
 The Quechan Revolt killed 95 settlers and soldiers, including Rivera y Moncada.

 According to Croix's Reglamento, the newly baptized Indians were no longer to reside in the mission but had to live in their traditional rancherías (villages).
 Governor de Neve's plans for the Indians' role in his new town drew instant disapproval from the mission priests.

 El Pueblo de Los Ángeles Historical Monument at Plaza de Los Ángeles.

 Zúñiga's party arrived at the mission on 18 July 1781.
 Some had smallpox, so all were quarantined a short distance away from the mission.
 Members of the other party arrived at different times by August.
 They made their way to Los Angeles and probably received their land before September.

 The official date for the founding of the city is September 4, 1781.
 The families had arrived from New Spain earlier in 1781, in two groups, and some of them had most likely been working on their assigned plots of land since the early summer.

 The name first given to the settlement is debated.
 Historian Doyce B. Nunis has said that the Spanish named it "El Pueblo de la Reina de los Angeles" ("The Town of the Queen of the Angels").
 For proof, he pointed to a map dated 1785, where that phrase was used.
 Frank Weber, the diocesan archivist, replied, however, that the name given by the founders was "El Pueblo de Nuestra Señora de los Angeles de Porciuncula", or "the town of Our Lady of the Angels of Porciuncula." and that the map was in error.